denizturkmen/Log-Monitoring-Notes/EFK/As a Service/Master-Slave Installation/1- Elasticsearch/Readme.md

 ```

-**X-pack** enable on master node, but elasticsearch 8.x is comes automatically so it's needn't this step.
+**X-pack** enable on master and data node, but elasticsearch 8.x is comes automatically so it's needn't this step.
 ``` bash
 # root
 sudo su